Disks are virtual versions of physical storage devices, such as SSDs and HDDs.

 - WriteIOPS: The IOPS write value obtained using the formula for the actual IOPS value.

 - ReadIOPS: The IOPS read value obtained using the formula for the actual IOPS value.

 For more information about maximum possible IOPS and bandwidth values, see Quotas and limits.

-To achieve maximum IOPS, we recommend performing read and write operations whose size is close to that of the disk block (4 KB by default).
+To achieve maximum IOPS, we recommend performing read and write operations that are 4 KB and less.
 Network SSDs have much higher IOPS for read operations and process requests faster than HDDs.